Register for Classes

 There are some exceptions to the enrollment requirement of being an admitted student with an active status.
 Those conditions are:

 If you are an active student, or you fall in one of the two exceptions above, you may proceed with your registration.
-If you have a question about your student status, you can Contact registration.
+If you have a question about your student status, please contact registration.

 Step 2: Understand Your Enrollment Options